Food, Culture, and Sustainability in Italy

 Experience life as part of an authentic Italian neighborhood, living in apartments with other GEO and/or International/Italian students or students’ residence (small dorm) with other American, Italian or international students throughout the town of Siena.
 Some apartments are within walking distance of the GEO classroom within the old city walls, while others are in neighborhoods just outside and accessible by public transportation.
 No matter where you live, close by, you can find small local grocers, restaurants, and cafés unique to your neighborhood.
 Each apartment is fully furnished with beds, desks and a kitchen table and chairs.

-To comply with social distancing measures, you will have your own bedroom, but share common spaces (bathroom, kitchen, etc.).
+You will share common spaces (bathroom, kitchen, etc.).
 The kitchens are equipped with utensils, plates, glasses, cookware, an electronic oven and a gas stove.
-You will also receive two sets of linens, and each apartment has access to a washing machine and drying rack.
+You will also receive two sets of linens (students bring their own towels from home or buy them on-site), and each apartment has access to a washing machine and drying rack.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|